Want to get updates to your mailbox? 📬

 13) The “Handy Helper Method”

-Some in the industry call this the “moving man method.”
-Its premise is simple but effective.
-You help other websites out by finding their broken links and offering them a new link to replace it with...a link to your website.
+You help other websites out by finding their broken links and offer them a new link to replace it with...a link to your website.

 Start out by doing some research and find a company in a related industry that just went out of business or shut down their website.
 Use Google News for good results on that.
 Once you have a target company, compile a list of backlinks to that site.
 We have pro memberships at Moz and Ahrefs that allow us to get details on existing backlinks to any site.